Mikuláš Dzurinda: Public image

 Dzurinda has been known for his enthusiasm for cycling and especially long distance running, cultivating an image of a healthy and competitive person.
 After the Dzurinda led-coalition defeated the autocratic Prime Minister Vladimír Mečiar, Dzurinda became unpopular with the People's Party - Movement for a Democratic Slovakia (ĽS-HZDS) electorate.
 While the media routinely covered ĽS-HZDS political meetings full of anti-Dzurinda rants, the most iconic representation of this antipathy was recorded by journalist Karol Lovaš at a ĽS-HZDS meeting in support of Gustav Krajči where a large group of 70- and 80-year-old citizens repeatedly shouted the slogan "Dzurinda is a Gypsy".
 Internationally, Dzurinda is perceived as a successful and progressive politician, mostly due to the internationally acclaimed economic reforms his government implemented during Dzurinda's second government (2002–2006).
-In 2006 President of the United States George W. Bush called Dzurinda a friend and issued his admiration.
+In 2006, United States president George W. Bush called Dzurinda a friend and issued his admiration.

 Other activities

 Dzurinda has lectured at North American and European universities, and to both experts and public audiences.
 He is a strong advocate of trans-Atlantic ties.
 He has met and talked personally to leading foreign politicians, including U.S. presidents Bill Clinton and George W. Bush, German Chancellor Gerhard Schröder, British Prime Minister Tony Blair, European Commission President Romano Prodi, NATO Secretary General Lord George Robertson, and several influential US senators and congressmen.
 Under his leadership, the Visegrád Group—a co-operative grouping of the Czech Republic, Hungary, Poland and Slovakia—was revived and gained new stimuli.

 Dzurinda serves on the Leadership Council for Concordia,a nonpartisan, nonprofit based in New York City focused on promoting effective public-private collaboration to create a more prosperous and sustainable future.
 Dzurinda is a keen marathoner.
 He has taken part in the International Peace Marathon (MMM) in Košice 13 times, he ran the Lesser Carpathians Marathon (in 1986 in his personal best of 2 hours, 54 minutes and 57 seconds) and in 1996 the Rajec Marathon.
-In 2001, as Slovakia's premier he took part in the famous New York City Marathon, completing the 42.195-km course in 3 hours, 42 minutes.
+In 2001, as Slovakia's prime minister, he took part in the famous New York City Marathon, completing the 42.195-km course in 3 hours, 42 minutes.
 On 13 April 2003 he ran his second foreign marathon, held in London.
 He mended his final time at 3 hours 36 minutes.
 When speaking to the BBC presenter, he aired his hopes for a Slovakia as part of the EU, which occurred in 2004.